Chronic kidney disease: Race

 African, Hispanic, and South Asian (particularly those from Pakistan, Sri Lanka, Bangladesh, and India) populations are at high risk of developing CKD.
 Africans are at greater risk due to the number of people affected by hypertension among them.
 As an example, 37% of ESKD cases in African Americans can be attributed to high blood pressure, compared with 19% among Caucasians.
 Treatment efficacy also differs between racial groups.
 Administration of antihypertensive drugs generally halts disease progression in white populations but has little effect in slowing kidney disease among black people, and additional treatment such as bicarbonate therapy is often required.
 While lower socioeconomic status contributes to the number of people affected by CKD, differences in the number of people affected by CKD are still evident between Africans and Whites when controlling for environmental factors.

-Although CKD of unknown etiology was first documented among sugar cane workers in Costa Rica in the 1970s, it may well have affected plantation laborers since the introduction of sugar cane farming to the Caribbean in the 1600s.
+Although CKD was of unknown etiology when it was first documented among sugar cane workers in Costa Rica in the 1970s, it may well have affected plantation laborers since the introduction of sugar cane farming to the Caribbean in the 1600s.
 In colonial times, the death records of slaves on sugar plantations were much higher than for slaves forced into other labor.

-Denial of care

-Denial of care in chronic kidney disease treatment and management is a significant issue for minority populations.
-This can be due to healthcare provider prejudice, structural barriers, and health insurance coverage disparities.
-Healthcare provider biases can lead to under-treatment, misdiagnosis, or delayed diagnosis.
-Structural barriers, such as a lack of insurance and limited healthcare facilities, hinder access to timely care.
-Furthermore, health insurance coverage disparities, with minority populations lacking adequate coverage, contribute to these disparities.
-Denial of care worsens health outcomes and perpetuates existing health inequities.

-Race-based kidney function metric

-Race-based kidney function metrics, particularly normalizing creatinine, pose ethical challenges in diagnosing and managing chronic kidney disease (CKD).
-While certain racial and ethnic groups are at higher risk, using race as a reference range may reinforce stereotypes and perpetuate health disparities.
-This approach fails to account for the complex interplay of genetic, environmental, and social factors influencing kidney function.
-Depending solely on race-based metrics may lead to misdiagnosis or underdiagnosis in minority populations.
-Alternative approaches that consider socioeconomic status, environmental exposures, and genetic vulnerability are needed to accurately assess kidney function and address CKD care disparities.